neuroidss/Singularity-Agent-Factory/README.md

 1.  **Tool Retriever (RAG):** The user's request is first sent to a specialized "Tool Retriever" AI.
 Its only job is to analyze the request and select a small, relevant set of tools from the main tool library.
 It is explicitly instructed to only choose from the provided list and not to invent tools.
 This logic is defined in the `Tool Retriever Logic` tool.
 2.  **Core Agent (LLM):** The user's request, along with the *code and descriptions of the retrieved tools*, is then sent to the main agent (defined in `Core Agent Logic`).
 Critically, the foundational meta-tools (`Tool Creator`, `Tool Improver`) are always included in this set, ensuring the agent can always act.
 With this focused context, the agent decides which tool to call and generates a JSON object describing its plan.
-3.  **Action:** The application parses the agent's JSON plan and executes it.
+3.  **Action:** Before executing, the system checks the current **Operating Mode**.
+If in `Autonomous` mode, it verifies that the daily action limit has not been reached.
+If in `Assist` mode, it presents the plan to the user for approval.
+If the check passes (or approval is given), the application parses the agent's JSON plan and executes it.
 This might involve running a tool's code, adding a new tool via `Tool Creator`, or updating an existing one via `Tool Improver`.

 ## Key Components

 Everything the agent can do is defined as a "tool".
 Even its core abilities are just tools that can be viewed and, theoretically, improved by the agent itself.

+-   `Autonomous Goal Generator`: The AI's strategic core.
+In Autonomous mode, this tool analyzes the agent's own limitations (like resource scarcity) and formulates high-level goals aimed at achieving true, long-term autonomy.
 -   `Tool Retriever Logic`: The system prompt for the first AI call (the RAG step).
 It instructs the AI on how to select relevant tools.
 -   `Core Agent Logic`: The system prompt for the second AI call (the execution step).
 It defines the agent's core personality and decision-making process.
 -   `Tool Creator`: This "meta-tool" allows the agent to create entirely new tools.